Mareken/cr-team-builder/README.md

 ## Technologies

-This project was created using [create-react-app](https://github.com/facebook/create-react-app).
-Since it's not a big and complex project, the Context API from React for global state management was the go to.
+This project was bootstraped with ⚛️ [create-react-app](https://github.com/facebook/create-react-app).
+Although it's now full TypeScript, initially the project was JavaScript, and later migrated to TS.
+Since it's not a big and complex project, the Context API from React for global state management was the go to option.
-For styling, the choice was styled-components.
+For styling, the choice was styled-components 💅

 ## To Do